smarizvi110/CATS/README.md

 The primary next step for this research, as outlined in the proposal, is to move towards a more rigorous simulation environment:

-1. **Implementation in ns-3:** Implement the PriorityBBR concept by modifying the TCP BBR module within the ns-3 network simulator.
+1. **Implementation in ns-3:** Implement CATS by modifying the TCP BBR module within the ns-3 network simulator.
 2. **Simulation on Standard Topologies:** Conduct experiments on dumbbell and parking lot topologies.
 3. **Rigorous Fairness Analysis:** Evaluate inter-flow and intra-flow fairness against legacy TCP implementations.
 4. **Performance Evaluation:** Compare against baseline BBR and potentially QUIC/HTTP/3 prioritization under various network conditions.